influxdata/docs-v2/content/influxdb/v2.0/install.md

 ## Set up InfluxDB

-The initial setup process for InfluxDB walks through creating a default organization, user, bucket, and Admin API token.
+The initial setup process for InfluxDB walks through creating a default organization, user, bucket, and Operator API token.
 The setup process is available in both the InfluxDB user interface (UI) and in the `influx` command line interface (CLI).